 While isolating each technique in the Solos enables a better understanding of the range and detail of techniques Cage used, the real character of each part is revealed in the ways various ways that these techniques are combined.
 Often one technique may affect another, make another inaudible, or combine with others to create unpredictable and unstable sounds.
 Performers must constantly navigate the range of options available to them in these cases and make choices as to what, and how, to prioritise in the execution of each sound.
-Digby discusses and demonstrates his approach to different combinations of techniques here: (link to video: 12:40).
+Digby discusses and demonstrates his approach to different combinations of techniques in interview.

 With thanks to William Lang for sharing with the research team his experiences of performing the Solo for Sliding Trombone.